 A time of prayer, reflection & worship with those affected by abuse.
-Sunday 10th October - 3rd November 2021.
-Information and News about Safeguarding Season will be updated regularly
+Our next Safeguarding Season will take place from Sunday 15 October - Friday 3 November 2023.
+Information and News about Safeguarding Season will be updated regularly.

 If you, or someone you know, has been affected by the themes explored in this Safeguarding Season please